Published in 2009, Six Pixels of Separation includes topics on digital marketing, social media, personal branding and entrepreneurship.

 This is in sharp contrast to the classic long-winded publishing route via an editor, mock up, printer, distributor and all the other gatekeepers, barriers or hurdles.

 Editorial marketing, online copywriting, blogging – call it what you will – is how people consume information.
 Part of business is giving your market what they want.
-When your audience demands rich, useful, informative content on a mobile device, why withhold it?
+When your audience demands rich, useful, informative content on a mobile device that helps them reach the correct decisions about what they buy, why withhold it?

 “These newer channels – the ones that make Six Pixels of Separation possible – seem confusing, counter intuitive, and even scary to some corporations.
 They’re worried about “opening up”.
 What choice does any business have in this new world of radical transparency?”

-Some of the tools mentioned throughout are out of date, have changed significantly or have been retired.
+Some of the digital tools mentioned throughout are out of date, have changed significantly or have been retired. 🔧🖥️🪦

-These include Google Alerts (not as good as it used to be), Google Reader (gone), iGoogle (gone), Technorati (shifted its focus).
+These include Google Alerts (not as good as it used to be, which is why I switched to Talkwalker Alerts), Google Reader (gone), iGoogle (gone), Technorati (shifted its focus).

-In principle the book has aged well.
-It puts most emphasis on the why and what questions businesses want to ask.
+In principle the book has aged reasonably well.
+It puts most emphasis on the why and what questions businesses have about being successful. 👥❓

 The Trust Economy

-I liked the second chapter – The Trust Economy – in which the notion of “giving before you get” is examined through the likes of eBay, Amazon and the social economy of product reviews.
+I liked the second chapter – The Trust Economy – in which the notion of “giving before you get” is examined through the likes of eBay, Amazon and the social economy of product reviews (which sadly, does include lots of fake and fraudulent testimony). ⭐⭐⭐⭐

 In 2007 Radiohead released their album In Rainbows for free.
 Fans could download the album and pay what they thought the music was worth.

-About 40 percent of those who downloaded In Rainbows chose to pay an average 6 dollars, which is not bad for an industry in which selling music as media is hard.
+About 40 percent of those who downloaded In Rainbows chose to pay an average of $6, which is not bad for an industry in which selling music as media is hard. 😬

 On displaying trust, Joel says: